7 Types of logos: When, Why, and How to Creatively Use Them

 We can say the abstract mark is another version of the pictorial logo.
 In this type of logo design, instead of a recognizable image—like an apple or a bird—an abstract geometric pattern is created to represent the brand.
 The most common example includes – Pepsi divided circle and the strip-y Adidas flower.
 Compared to pictorial logos, abstract logos give more freedom to create something truly unique to represent the brand.

-Mascot logos generally involve fun and colourful illustrated characters, for example – Amul, Air India, KFC, CommonWealth Games etc. It would not be wrong to call Mascots as the brand ambassador of the business.
+Mascot logos generally involve fun and colourful illustrated characters, for example – Amul, Air India, KFC, Commonwealth Games etc. It would not be wrong to call Mascots as the brand ambassador of the business.
 Mascot logos are more suitable for brands who want to create appealing images to families and children.

-Now if you want to put letter/fonts as well as icons/abstract/mascot in your logo design, create your own hybrid logo or combination logo design.
+Now if you want to put letters/fonts as well as icons/abstract/mascot in your logo design, create your own hybrid logo or combination logo design.
 You can lay the picture and text side-by-side, or stacked on top of each other, or integrated together to create an image.
 Some of the best examples of Combination logos include – Doritos, Burger King and Lacoste.
 A combination of text and image working together reinforces your brand identity.

-Emblem logo consists of a font inside an image/icone/symbol.
+Emblem logo consists of a font inside an image/icon/symbol.
 Most schools, organizations or government agencies use an emblem logo.
 However, nowadays, emblem logos are also being used by auto companies, food and beverage industry.
 Best examples of emblem logos includes – Starbucks’ iconic mermaid emblem, or Harley-Davidson’s famous crest.

 If you want to become a good Logo Designer?
 Join us Today!!